The term ‘Deliberate Practice’ has been widely used since being popularized by the writer Malcolm Gladwell in his book “Outliers”.

 After all that, you can get started practicing deliberately by making sure practice sessions contain these three things:

-If the above are evident, chunks will be built and memories will form.
+Through this cycle of deliberate practice for golf, chunks will be built and memories will form.
 Then there is a better chance of accessing them during competitive or regular on the course play.
 In most cases, they can be implemented into an actual game.